minibolt-guide/minibolt/guide/bonus/bitcoin/testnet.md

   testnet=1
   ```

-The rest of the Bitcoin client guide is exactly equal.
+The rest of the Bitcoin client guide is exactly the same.
 Note that the seeds nodes of the [privacy mode](../../bitcoin/bitcoin-client.md#privacy-mode) section will be different, being correct those on this [list](https://github.com/bitcoin/bitcoin/blob/master/contrib/seeds/nodes_test.txt).
 There are only Tor seed nodes, no clearnet or I2P nodes.

-### **Fulcrum**
+### **Electrum server**

-Follow the complete guide from the beginning, when you arrive to the ["Configure Firewall"](../../bitcoin/electrum-server.md#configure-firewall) section.
+Follow the complete Electrum server guide from the beginning, when you arrive to the ["Configure Firewall"](../../bitcoin/electrum-server.md#configure-firewall) section.

 #### **Configure Firewall**